Aerial Images Processing for Car Detection using Convolutional Neural Networks: Comparison between Faster R-CNN and YoloV3: Theoretical Overview of Faster R-CNN and YOLO Architectures

-Where M is the number of classes, c is the class index, x is an observation, $\delta_{x\in c}$ is an indicator function that equals 1 when c is the correct class for the observation x, and $log(p(x\in c))$ is the natural logarithm of the predicted probability that observation x belongs to class c. \item Using logistic regression (instead of the softmax function) for predicting an objectness score for every bounding box. \item Using a significantly larger feature extractor network with 53 convolutional layers (Darknet-53 replacing Darknet-19).
-It consists mainly of 3*3 and 1*1 filters, with some skip connections inspired from ResNet \cite{ResNet}, as illustrated in Figure \ref{fig:Darknet-53}. \end{itemize} Contrary to Faster R-CNN's approach, each ground-truth object in YOLOv3 is assigned only one bounding box prior.
-These successive variants of YOLO were developed with the objective of obtaining a maximum mAP while keeping the fastest execution which makes it suitable for real-time applications.
-Special emphasis has been put on execution time so that YOLOv3 is equivalent to state-of-the-art detection algorithms like SSD \cite{SSD} in terms of accuracy but with the advantage of being three times faster \cite{YOLOv3}.
-Figure \ref{fig:yolo-stages} depicts the main stages of YOLOv3 algorithm when applied to the car detection problem.
+Contrary to Faster R-CNN's approach, each ground-truth object in YOLOv3 is assigned only one bounding box prior.
+These successive variants of YOLO were developed with the objective of obtaining a maximum mAP while keeping the fastest execution that makes it suitable for real-time applications.
+Special emphasis has been put on execution time, so that YOLOv3 is equivalent to state-of-the-art detection algorithms such as SSD~\cite{SSD} in terms of accuracy but with the advantage of being three times faster~\cite{YOLOv3}.
+Figure~\ref{fig:yolo-stages} depicts the main stages of the YOLOv3 algorithm when applied to the car detection problem.
 Variable input sizes are allowed in YOLO.
-We have tested the three input sizes that are usually used (as in the original YOLOv3 paper \cite{YOLOv3}): 320x320, 416x416, and 608x608.
-Figure \ref{fig:example-output-yolov3} shows an example of the output of YOLOv3 on a sample image of our PSU dataset, that will be described in section \ref{section-datasets}.
+We have tested the three input sizes {that are usually used (as in the original YOLOv3 paper~\cite{YOLOv3})}: 320 $\times$ 320, 416 $\times$ 416, and 608 $\times$ 608.